 From meats to sweets, from snacks to drinks, here are a few unique foods you’ll find among the stands at The Markets at Shrewsbury.

 Unsuspecting Produce Colors

 We know that fruits and vegetables are important because they encourage us to “eat a variety of colors.”
 But at your local farmers’ market, you may find that the produce comes in some unique colors.
 Discovering staple produce in new and exciting colors is a great way to get the kids interested at mealtime.
 So, be on the lookout for purple carrots, orange cauliflower, green tomatoes, or maybe even a yellow watermelon.

 What is A Turducken?

-This mythical turducken is a unique farmers market food that is popular around the winter holidays.
+This mythical turducken is a unique farmers’ market food that is popular around the winter holidays.
 In fact, Turducken has become a Thanksgiving dinner essential to folks in central Pennsylvania.
 A Turducken is a deboned chicken stuffed into a deboned duck which is then stuffed into a deboned turkey.
 It also includes stuffing added between the layers of meat.

 From German descent (its real name is Bienerstuck), Beehive Cake is a staple of Amish baking.
 Two layers of yellow cake or coffee cake are filled with a custard cream and the entire cake is topped with a caramel and walnut glaze.
 It translates to delicious!